 The photo to the right shows the case with the EVERSE 8 assembly inside, attached with bungees to a foldable handcart.

 I also brought my Santa Cruz FS2 guitar.

 The Main Event

-The statue of Etienne Cartier in the park is a gathering spot for musicians in Montreal; go there any evening and you will encounter at least one collection of talented individuals.
+The statue of Etienne Cartier in the park is a gathering spot for musicians in Montreal; go there any evening, and you will encounter at least one collection of talented individuals.
 Montreal TamTam has been held there on Sunday afternoons for decades.

 Perching the PA on a pillar felt a bit precarious.
-Now that I have a Pyle PSTND25 aluminum PA stand, I feel more comfortable about using the portable PA in a crowded and boisterous venue, like the Sunday afternoon TamTam.
+Now that I have a Pyle PSTND25 aluminum PA stand, I feel more comfortable using the portable PA in a crowded and boisterous venue, like the Sunday afternoon TamTam.